MagicPoulp/vulkan_engine/ios/README.md

+# Notes

+The image is grey because gamma and cHRM are used, shown on 32 bits via the command xxd on the png.

 # Summary

 The application must be in C and not in C++. iOS has only the last iOS version for C++.